quickP2P API (java/android SDK version) - programming instructions

 9. Required app permissions

-qP2Plib java API delegate/event system is based on delegates.
-Since java supports anonymous objects creation this becomes quite usable just watch out for garbage collector when using anonymous objects.
-You need to provide object holding right named method to serve as delegate to event/callback handler.
+qP2P lib Java API delegate/event system is based on delegates.
+Since Java supports anonymous objects creation, this becomes quite usable.
+Just watch out for garbage collector when using anonymous objects.
+You need to provide object holding right named method to serve as a delegate to event/callback handler.
 We provided interfaces your object can implement those methods from but important to note is fact that this is not necessary.
-Method needs to have right name and right arguments to be invoked by event/callback in delegate object.
+The method needs to have the right name and right arguments to be invoked by event/callback in delegate object.

 *note: One problem we have with this currently is lack of ability of easy code fuscation because of method name textual bindings.
 Fuscation will change method names and JNI wrapper will be unable to find them.
 This still can be achieved if you close all qp2p API interaction in separate classes then you can just omit those classes from fuscation.

-Now we will show you same basic examples of using events/callbacks and there is no better way that giving simple examples.
-Once hooked even handler will be executed every time corresponding event triggers until we un-hook it manually or simply destroy objects in contrary callback is usually passed as some method argument and will execute only once to handle particular method execution asynchronous response .
+Now we will show you some basic examples of using events/callbacks and there is no better way than giving simple examples.
+Once hooked event handler will be executed every time corresponding event triggers until we un-hook it manually or simply destroy objects.
+On the contrary, callback is usually passed as some method argument.
+It will execute only once to handle particular method execution asynchronous response.

 - If you have both event hooked and callback provided to execute on request completion first event is triggered then callback